Carter Lang

 Carter Lang is an American record producer and songwriter.
 He is best known for his production work on SZA's albums Ctrl (2017) and SOS (2022), as well as his contributions to Chicago's burgeoning R&B/Hip-Hop scene.
-Lang was nominated for several Grammy Awards for his work on releases by Post Malone, Doja Cat, Lil Nas X, and Omar Apollo, and won his first two Grammys in 2024 and 2025 for his contributions to SZA's projects.
+Lang was nominated for several Grammy Awards for his work on releases by Post Malone, Doja Cat, Lil Nas X, Justin Bieber, and Omar Apollo, and won his first two Grammys in 2024 and 2025 for his contributions to SZA's projects.

 Career

 Musical origins

 Lang, trained in classical piano and bass guitar, formed soul-influenced band "The O'My's" in 2005 with several friends in Chicago.
 This would lead to collaborations with local acts including Chance the Rapper, Vic Mensa, and Mick Jenkins.

 New Orleans, return to Chicago, and SZA

 Lang graduated high school and parted ways with his group, moving from Chicago to New Orleans to attend the Loyola University New Orleans music business program, where he was exposed to a diverse soundscape.
 After graduating from the Loyola College of Music & Media and returning to Chicago four years later, Lang began producing for members of Chicago Hip-Hop collective Savemoney, with whom he grew up.
 Lang was subsequently introduced to recording artist SZA in 2015 through a joint studio session with mutual friend Peter CottonTale, Chance The Rapper's music director.
 After an initial collaboration at SZA's Lollapalooza set that year, he became a member of her touring band.
 Lang is credited as a writer and/or producer on 8 tracks from her 2017 debut album, including hit single "Love Galore" and lead single "Drew Barrymore", recorded alongside several other tracks at his Lake Michigan cabin.
 Amongst productions for other artists (including "Sunflower" for Post Malone and Swae Lee), Lang resumed work with SZA, co-producing and co-writing a majority of her 2022 sophomore album SOS, including top 10 singles “Good Days”, “I Hate U”, “Nobody Gets Me”, and “Kill Bill”, which went #1 on five separate Billboard charts including the Hot 100, and held the #1 spot for 21 total weeks on the Billboard Hot R&B/Hip-Hop Songs chart.
 He would also work with rapper Doja Cat, creating Top 5 single "Kiss Me More" featuring SZA (later winning the Grammy Award for Best Pop Duo/Group Performance), as well as promotional single "Okloser" from her deluxe album Scarlet 2 Claude.

 In 2024, Lang won his first Grammy (for Best Progressive R&B Album) as a main producer on SZA album SOS.
 In 2025, Lang won his second Grammy Award (in the Best R&B Song category) as a writer on SZA's lead single "Saturn" from 2024 SOS reissue Lana.
 In 2025, Lang was recruited to co-write and co-produce a majority of Justin Bieber's seventh studio album Swag, including standout tracks "All I Can Take" and "Daisies".